lassancejm/ddradseq/README.md

 For development information, see https://github.com/dgarriga/ddradseq Contact dgarriga@lummei.net for support.
 ```
+The program will write all of its activity to the logfile "ddradseq.log".
+The log file will be place in the user's
+current working directory.

 ## The structure of output directories

 If the **ddradseq** program is run in **parse** mode and the user specifies that they want output to the existing